 (2) How can the practices of maker-centered learning be applied to better reach and engage students–especially young people from historically marginalized communities–who struggle to excel within traditional educational structures?

 Teachers involved in the project are learning about AbD pedagogical tools and practices in professional development seminars and then are trying them out in the classroom.
 They bring documentation of student learning to share with their peers.

 The initial phase of the project, funded by the Edward E. Ford Foundation and matching funds, included an ongoing researcher-in-residence program.
 Starting in February 2018, Edward Clapp and Sheya, two Agency by Design (AbD) researchers from Project Zero worked alongside 15 Washington International School teachers, across disciplines and grade levels, introducing AbD concepts as well as various related pedagogical tools.
 In fall 2018, this group expanded to include 25 teachers from the following public schools across the DC metropolitan area:

 - MacFarland Middle School (DCPS)

 In May 2019, the Collaborative hosted the first-ever Making Across the Curriculum Conference!
 Educators from around the DMV area gathered at WIS’s Tregaron Campus to hear directly from the teachers who participated in this initiative over the previous year.
 Clapp and Sheya were the keynote speakers.

-In the current academic year, the project lives on as the Making Across the Curriculum Consortium.
-Four schools (Barrie School, Sacred Heart School, St. Thomas More Academy, and Washington International School) each have recruited a cohort of teachers to participate in MAC.
-They meet for seminars with Clapp and Sheya four times a year, while also gathering in school-based learning groups to explore AbD ideas.
+In the 2019-2020 academic year, the project continued as the Making Across the Curriculum Consortium.
+Four schools (Barrie School, Sacred Heart School, St. Thomas More Academy, and Washington International School) each recruited a cohort of teachers to participate in MAC.
+They met for seminars with Clapp and Sheya four times in the year, while also gathering in school-based learning groups to explore AbD ideas.